€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Overall structure of the remuneration package

-VINCI SA’s executive company officers receive a remuneration package consisting of a short-term fixed component, a short-term variable component and a long-term component.
-Each of these components is discussed below.
+For VINCI SA’s executive company officers, the Board has approved a remuneration policy including a short-term fixed component, a shortterm variable component and a long-term variable component.
+Currently, Xavier Huillard is VINCI’s only executive company officer.
+All three components of this remuneration policy are discussed below.

 GENERAL REMUNERATION POLICY FOR EXECUTIVE COMPANY OFFICERSPOLICY APPLICABLE TO